Tim Patrick Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 - In last week's outing against the Raiders, Patrick was targeted six times, totaling 42 yards on three receptions while scoring one touchdown.

-- Patrick has 170 receiving yards on 13 catches (21 targets) with one touchdown during his last three games, averaging 56.7 yards per game.
+- Patrick has totaled 170 receiving yards (56.7 per game) and one touchdown, reeling in 13 passes on 21 targets in his last three games.

 Patrick's Denver Teammates